Nominations closed 31 August 2021.

-- full Congress registration (including Gala dinner) to attend the RACP Congress
+- full registration to 2022 RACP Congress

-- express appreciation of these contributions made by the nominee and evaluate how these have positively impacted the field of medicine
+- express appreciation of contributions made by the nominee and evaluate how these have positively impacted the field of medicine

 - specify the standing of the nominee in his or her branch of medicine